Lucy Dacus: 2015–2018: No Burden and Historian

 Dacus first performed in New York City in March 2015.
-Her first single, "I Don't Wanna Be Funny Anymore," premiered in November 2015.
-Her debut album, No Burden, was produced in Nashville by her hometown friends, Berklee College of Music graduate Collin Pastore and Oberlin Conservatory of Music graduate Jacob Blizard; it was recorded at the request of Blizard for a school project.
+Her first single, "I Don't Wanna Be Funny Anymore", premiered in November 2015.
+Her debut album No Burden was produced in Nashville by her hometown friends, Berklee College of Music graduate Collin Pastore and Oberlin Conservatory of Music graduate Jacob Blizard; it was recorded at the request of Blizard for a school project.
 The album was originally released digitally on CD, and on vinyl via Richmond's EggHunt Records on February 26, 2016.
 Dacus was then signed to Matador Records, who re-released the album on September 9, 2016.
 In the same year she performed at Lollapalooza, in Chicago's Grant Park and made her national television debut on CBS This Morning.
 She recorded a Tiny Desk Concert for NPR the same weekend.
-In October 2016 she played the London Calling festival in Amsterdam, as a replacement for The Duke Spirit, who were forced to cancel.
+In October 2016 she played the London Calling festival in Amsterdam, as a replacement for The Duke Spirit, who had been forced to cancel.

-Dacus's second album, entitled Historian, was released on March 2, 2018.
+Dacus's second album, titled Historian, was released on March 2, 2018.
 Like its predecessor, it was met with widespread critical acclaim.
 Writing for Pitchfork, Sasha Geffen praised its nuance and sensitivity: "It’s not an easy album to wear out.
 It lasts, and it should, given that so many of its lyrics pick at time, and the way time condenses around deep emotional attachments to other people."
 Rolling Stone rated the album 4/5 stars, as did NME.
 Historian, like No Burden, was recorded in Nashville, at Trace Horse Studio, in a similar collaborative effort by Lucy Dacus, Jacob Blizard, and Collin Pastore.

-2018–present: Boygenius, 2019 EP, and Home Video
+2018–2025: Boygenius, 2019 EP, and Home Video

-In 2018, Dacus, along with Phoebe Bridgers and Julien Baker, formed the group Boygenius.
-They released three songs in August 2018 and subsequently announced an EP and tour.
-The EP, titled boygenius, came out on October 26, 2018.
-In January 2023, a debut studio album titled The Record was announced by the supergroup to be released March 31, 2023.
+In 2018, Dacus, Phoebe Bridgers, and Julien Baker, formed the supergroup Boygenius.
+In August, they released three songs from their self-titled debut EP, which was fully released on October 26, 2018.

 To coincide with Valentine's Day 2019, Dacus released a cover of "La Vie en rose", the first in a planned series of songs commemorating major holidays.

-In 2021, Dacus announced her third album, Home Video, which was released on June 25.
-She performed one of the album's singles "Hot & Heavy" on The Late Show with Stephen Colbert on April 13.
+Dacus released her third studio album Home Video on June 25, 2021.
+She performed one of its singles, "Hot & Heavy", on The Late Show with Stephen Colbert on April 13.
 On November 10, Dacus released her single "Thumbs Again", a re-release of her song "Thumbs" with additional instrumentation, alongside the announcement of 2022 US tour dates.

-On February 2, 2022, Dacus released a single "Kissing Lessons", which was accompanied by a music video.
+On February 2, 2022, Dacus released a single "Kissing Lessons", accompanied by a music video.